roblebob/ud801-popular-movies/README.md

 For a rough estimate of a worst case scenario, presuming a granularity of 8 bytes (6 * 8 bytes =  48 bytes), and for the STRING: 32 x (2 bytes) = 64 bytes, gives __112__ bytes total.
 Furthermore, presuming about __12 000__ movies gives a little over one mega bytes (1 344 000 bytes) plus some overhead -- definitely no more than __1.5 mb__ .

-This is why initially, a background thread is started, downloading the Mains of all movies accessible.
+This is why initially, a background thread is started, downloading the __Main__ s of all movies accessible.
 It uses both www.moviedb.org 's  ___popular___ and ___top_rated___ requests and puts them together.
-Although the differ in size, they have a strong overlap, resulting in about 12 000 movies mentioned earlier.
+Although the results differ in size, they have a strong overlap, resulting in about 12 000 movies total, as mentioned earlier.
-The ordering itself is done later within the app and not by a web request call.)*.
+The ordering itself is done later within the app.

 &nbsp;&nbsp;